vi/websocat/doc/functions.md

 ## triggerable_event_create

-Create new one-time synchromisation object that allows to trigger a hangup event explicitly from Rhai code.
+Create new one-time synchronisation object that allows to trigger a hangup event explicitly from Rhai code.

 Returns `TriggerableEvent`

 ## trivial_pkts

-Sample source of packets for demostration purposes
+Sample source of packets for demonstration purposes

 Returns `DatagramRead`